Police Department History

 According to limited records, constables served until 1921 when the first Chief of Police, Chief William Voshell was established.
 Riverside did not have an official “lock up” until August of 1912.
 The “lock up,” or holding cell, was officially dedicated New Year’s Day of 1913.
 The “lock up” has been refurbished several times since the original dedication and is still in use today by the police department.
 The police station was renovated in 2009 and now occupies the entire ground floor of the municipal building while the court and court offices occupy the second floor.

 Presently, the Riverside Police Department employs 15 full-time officers and one part-time records clerk.
-The full-time officers include the Chief of Police, a Captain, Lieutenant, two Sergeants, nine Patrolman, one School Resource Officer and three Class II Officers.
+The full-time officers include the Chief of Police, a Captain, Lieutenant, two Sergeants, nine Patrolman, one School Resource Officer and two Class II Officers.